 - Use an app.
-Both Headspace and Calm have been hits with my clients (link to Health Coaching page), and they offer free, 7-10 day trials before asking you to pay a small fee to continue.
+Both Headspace and Calm have been hits with my clients, and they offer free, 7-10 day trials before asking you to pay a small fee to continue.
 They’re both fantastic ways to start a meditation practice and offer guidance that is approachable for a “normal,” unexperienced meditator.

 - Go all the way.
 I LOVE my Muse headband, which monitors my brain waves and gives me biofeedback when I achieve more mental calm.
 It’s an expensive purchase, but it has enhanced my practice considerably.
 If you’re committed to meditating regularly, I recommend it!